Touch in Real Time

 Part 2: The Neuroscience of Touch

-In April, I traveled to Pittsburgh, PA and worked with Dr. Greg Siegle and his team of Neuroscientists at the Program in Cognitive Affective Neuroscience (PICAN) at the University of Pittsburgh.
-After asking a series of questions, we recreated the event in the lab using EEG and fMRI procedures to examine how touch affects our behavior.
+The question of "Where does touch reside in the brain and how impactful is it for us as humans?" was tested in the brain at a residency with Dr. Greg Siegle and his team of Neuroscientists at the Program in Cognitive Affective Neuroscience (PICAN) at the University of Pittsburgh.
+A series of tests using EEG and fMRI examined how touch affects our behavior.